'It won’t be too long' - Solskjaer confirms Pogba will return to action for Man Utd in early December | Goal.com

 Ahead of United's Europa League clash against Partizan Belgrade on Thursday, Solskjaer confirmed Pogba's recovery timeline, insisting he will work hard to get back on the pitch as soon as possible.

-Club captain Ashley Young also weighed in Pogba's absence, insisting that the Red Devils have enough strength in depth to cope in his absence.
+Club captain Ashley Young also weighed in on Pogba's absence, insisting that the Red Devils have enough strength in depth to cope without him.

 “We’ve got great competition for places throughout the squad.
-It’s down to the manager to pick the team," said the English defender.
+It’s down to the manager to pick the team," said Young.
 "It’s not a difficult job for us, we’ve got to go out there and perform.

 "Obviously, when you’ve got a player like Paul [out], it’s disappointing.
 But the boys that have played in his position have done fantastically well.
 It’ll be great when he’s back but it’s good competition for places."